BrianBLee1201/Slimefinder/README.md

 7. **Why do we pick one point of a chunk instead of sampling all points within a square:** to improve performance.
 A chunk is a 16x320x16 area.
 There are 256 squares in a chunk at a fixed y level, and sampling all points and calculating would sharply increase computational time.
 8. **Why is the cubiomes folder empty:** you need to git clone _recursively_: `git clone --recursive https://github.com/BrianBLee1201/Slimefinder.git`

+9. **On Windows or Linux, I get `[ERROR] Biome validation requires cubiomes backend.
+Failed to load.`**
+   - This usually means the native Cubiomes wrapper was not built, or you are trying to use the wrong file type or a library built for a different architecture or OS.
+Double-check you built the native wrapper for your platform and are passing the correct path and extension to `--cubiomes-lib`.

 ## 🔮 Long-Term Plans & Version Support

 SlimeFinder is designed with **long-term extensibility** in mind.
 While the current focus is on modern Minecraft Java Edition versions (tested primarily around 1.21.x), future updates aim to broaden compatibility and functionality.